kitnil/awesome/README.md

 - [gedit-markdown](https://github.com/jpfleury/gedit-markdown) - Support for Markdown language in gedit
 - [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible.
 Made in python.
 - [wtfpython](https://github.com/satwikkansal/wtfpython) - A collection of surprising Python snippets and lesser-known features.
-- [Telethon](https://github.com/LonamiWebs/Telethon) - Pure Python 3 MTProto API Telegram client library
+- [Telethon](https://github.com/LonamiWebs/Telethon) - Pure Python 3 MTProto API Telegram client library, for bots too!
 - [uritemplate](https://github.com/python-hyper/uritemplate) - URI template parsing for Humans
 - [github3.py](https://github.com/sigmavirus24/github3.py) - Hi, I'm a library for interacting with GItHub's REST API in a convenient and ergonomic way.
 I work on Python 2.7, 3.4, 3.5, and 3.6
 - [starred](https://github.com/maguowei/starred) - creating your own Awesome List by GitHub stars!